 For those of you who “wish you liked to run,” I promise, you can!
 It is a learned hobby that takes time.

-- Start running slowly.
 Set a goal for week 1 — say, 10 minutes of running as slowly as you can without stopping.
-After you have mastered that, make your week 2 goal be running slowly for 15 minutes, and so on.
+After you have mastered that, make your week two-goal be running slowly for 15 minutes, and so on.
 Once you get to 30 minutes, you can focus on running faster.
 I found that when I focused on the amount of time I ran rather than my speed, it was much easier to build up and much more enjoyable too.

-- Get a good pair of running shoes.
-I am a size 6.5, but wear a size 8 running shoe.
+I am a size 6.5 but wear a size 8 running shoe.
 It is important to find a running store that will help you find the best sneaker for your running form and type of foot.
 I pronate my feet a lot (my feet turn inward on its sides as I run) and I also tend to mid-strike my feet as they land.
-Also, with running, our feet tend to swell with distance so it is good to have some room in your shoes.
-If you ever feel like your feet are “sore” from running, your shoes are most likely too small!
+Also, with running, our feet tend to swell with distance, so it is good to have some room in your shoes.
+If you ever feel like your feet are “sore” from running, your shoes are most likely too small.

-- Start running in a pretty setting.
 Is there a trail near your house, or a park you can drive to that feels serene?
 For me, running is my meditation.
 I love being able to look at the ocean waves crashing and the birds flying in the sky along the coastline.
-It helps take me away from my every day thoughts to a place where I can feel “quiet” as I run.
+It helps take me away from my everyday thoughts to a place where I can feel “quiet” as I run.

 Make a great playlist

 If there is one thing I can’t live without, it is music during my runs.
 It lifts me up and motivates me.
 When the beats per minute are consistent with my stride, it keeps me on track for the speeds I’m trying to achieve.
 Lately, I have been listening to running stations on Pandora.
 I love that Pandora changes it up on each run, without me having to worry about the playlist.